dafny-lang/dafny/docs/DafnyRef/Types.md

 type.
 For such assignments, an explicit conversion must be used, see [Section 21.10](#sec-as-expression).)

+The declaration of a subset type permits an optional `witness` clause.
+The `witness clause is decribed in [Section 11.3.4](#sec-witness).

 Dafny builds in three families of subset types, as described next.

 ### 11.3.1.
 Type `nat`